 Although you’ll need to make a number of decisions, planning a funeral doesn’t have to be complicated.
-We have a range of high-quality funeral planners who can help you to arrange the exact type of send-off you want.
+There are a number of funeral plans with reputable Funeral Directors who can help you to arrange the exact type of send-off you want.

 Field marked * is optional

 We will now match you with suitable funeral plan providers who will call to discuss your requirements.
 The providers we work with aim to get in touch within 48 hours.